 Holiday scores 21 as UCLA tops Cal, 107-84

 BERKELEY,Calif.
+(AP) -- After experiencing arguably their most dispiriting loss of the season earlier in the week, UCLA wasn't about to leave anything to chance.

-(AP) -- Aaron Holiday scored 21 points, Thomas Walsh added 19 more and UCLA defeated California 107-84 on Saturday.
+Aaron Holiday scored 21 points and Thomas Walsh scored 19 more as the Bruins jumped out to an early lead on their way to a 107-84 victory over California on Saturday.

+The Bruins (12-4, 3-1 Pac-12), who blew a big lead in Thursday's double-overtime loss to Stanford, opened a 13-2 lead to start the game against Cal.

+''Right from the jump that's what we were really focusing on, coming out strong to start this game and I think we did exactly that,'' Walsh said. ''That's key especially playing on the road in the Pac 12.
+You have to get ahead early and I think we did a good job of that tonight.''

-The Bruins (12-4, 3-1 Pac-12) reached a season-high in points, picking up their fifth win in the past six games.
+The Bruins reached a season-high in points, picking up their fifth win in the past six games.
 They beat California (7-9, 1-2) for a fifth time in seven games.

 All five UCLA starters reached double digits in scoring.